vizdata-f21/project-2-data_wranglers/Proposal/README.md

 ### Research questions

-1. Where are NBA All-Stars originally from?
+1. Where are NBA All-Stars originally from geographically?
+How many All-Stars, on average, are there from outside the United States per year?

 With the NBA becoming an increasingly international league, we are curious to look into where the best players (the ones that made the All-Star game) were originally from.
+We initially chose this question because we were curious to see how many All-Stars are typically not from the United States and, if so, where they originated from.
+This would be interested as, historically, most of the greatest basketball players have been born in the US, but the NBA has grown dramatically globally and an increasing number of players were born internationally.
 We also thought it would be interesting to create a panel in the Shiny App first demonstrating where NBA players are from globally, and then for those born in the US, what states they were born in.
 We will join the first dataset, which lists players and their nationalities, to the second dataset, which lists which state players were born in.
+Here, we anticipate plotting the players’ origin locations on a map.
+An animation of where players come from over time is another goal of ours.

-2. When were All-Stars drafted and what team did they play for?
+1. When were All-Stars drafted and what team did they play for?

 For a second question, we will create an animated bar chart where you can manually switch between looking at what teams NBA All-Stars played for and when players were drafted.
 We chose this because we wanted to see which teams had the most players make the All-Star game in the 2000s, and also were curious how many late draft picks versus earlier draft picks became good enough to make the All-Star game.
+This was interesting to us especially because we wanted to see how important it is to get a top pick in the NBA draft for a player to turn out to be an All-Star.
+A racing bar chart of the amount of cumulative All-Stars by team could be used here.
+Additionally, we plan to plot where All-Stars were drafted using a simple plot like a density plot.
+We may also include an animated proportion chart showing what percentage of players drafted at each pick make an All-Star game over time.

-3. Which colleges did NBA players and NBA All-Stars attend?
+1. Which colleges did the most NBA players attend?
+Geographically, which regions in the US are those colleges in that produce the most NBA players?

 Our final visualization will show which colleges NBA All-Stars attended on a map and will allow users to search for a college and pull up a list of all the All-Stars from 2000-2016 that attended that college.
 We chose this question do to our genuine interest in both college basketball and the NBA, as well as wanting to know which colleges produced the most NBA All-Stars.
+Our goal is to see which colleges are the greatest feeders into the NBA.
+Plotting a map object would again be useful here, and animations would illuminate trends of where players emerge out of colleges.

 ### Weekly Plan of Attack